-New Zealand digs graves as mosque massacre toll rises to 50
+Mourners pay tribute to New Zealand victims, await burials

 The second attack took place at the Linwood mosque about 5 kilometers (3 miles) away.

-Ardern has said Tarrant was a licensed gun owner who bought the five guns used in the crimes legally.
+Ardern has said Tarrant was a licensed gun owner who legally bought the five guns he used.

-Ardern reiterated her promise that there will be changes to the country’s gun laws in a news conference Sunday, saying her Cabinet will discuss the policy details on Monday.
+At a news conference, the prime minister reiterated her promise that there will be changes to the country’s gun laws.
+She said her Cabinet will discuss the policy details Monday.

 Arden used some of her strongest language yet about gun control, saying that laws need to change and “they will change.”